mate-academy/py-bomberman-two/README.md

 - [Pygame primer](https://realpython.com/pygame-a-primer/#sprite-groups)
 - [Pygame sprites and groups](https://kidscancode.org/blog/2016/08/pygame_1-2_working-with-sprites/)

-You already have player that can move and plant a bomb.
+You already have a player that can move and plant a bomb.
 Now you have to implement such features:
-- Bomb should explode in few seconds after the planting.
+1. Bomb should explode in a few seconds after the planting.
+Remove the bomb after an explosion by method `kill()`.
-- In the explosion, bomb generates fire for 5 cells in four directions.
+2. During the explosion bomb generate a fire in four
+directions: left, right, up, down.
+Fire is usual `Sprite` with size same to the bomb.
+Fire cannot spread over the wall.
+You can generate a testing sprite with size and position of a next fire and check if it collides the wall, if it does you stop the spreading, if it doesn't you continue spread the fire.
 Fire exists for a small amount of time.
-Fire cannot spread over the wall.
-- Enemies should be generated out of bounds with period of one second.
+3. Enemies should be generated out of bounds within one second.
 Add an event for this.
-Enemies should try to overtake the player.
+Enemies should charge the player.
 Enemy should not walk over the walls.
+[Events](https://realpython.com/pygame-a-primer/#custom-events)
-- If player or any enemy touch the fire - he dies immediately.
+4. If the player or any enemy touches the fire - he dies immediately.
-- Initially player should have 100 health points.
-If any enemy touches the player - it dies and player's health is reduced by 10.
+5. Initially player should have 100 health points.
+If any enemy touches the player - it dies and the player's health is reduced by 10.
-- If player's health less than or equal to zero - player dies.
-- If player dies, the game is over.
+6. If the player's health is less than or equal to zero - the player dies.
+If the player dies, the game is over.

 Example: